ckoepp/TwitterSearch/docs/advanced_usage_ts.rst

 Be **careful** about those data as it contains sensible data as you can see in ``get_metadata()['content-location']``.
 Do **NOT** save or output those information to insecure environments!

-If you are interested in the amount of queries that this library did automatically on your behalf you can access those information easy by calling ``get_statistcs()``.
+If you are interested in the amount of queries that this library did automatically on your behalf you can access those information easily by calling ``get_statistcs()``.
 A trivial example use-case could be to print out those informations as part of a debugging or logging facility: ``print("Queries done: %i.
 Tweets received: %i" % ts.get_statistics())``

 TwitterSearch without automatic iteration